Pain from a herniated disc can be mild and easy to handle, moderate and distracting, or severe enough to send you straight to a doctor.

-These can relieve pain for days, weeks, and even months (which buys time for non-surgical treatment and therapy to work).
+Therapeutic injections can relieve pain for days, weeks, and even months, which buys time for conservative, non-surgical treatments to work.

-- epidural injections (to reduce inflammation and provide extended pain relief)
+- epidural injections: Used to reduce inflammation and provide extended pain relief.

-- nerve blocks (to diagnose the source of the neck pain and to provide extended pain relief)
+- nerve blocks: Used to diagnose the source of the neck pain and to provide extended pain relief.